PSI-Lab/alice-sandbox/meetings/2020_08_25/README.md

 - update pandas on workstation - done

-- save model, implement script to predict on new dataset
+- save model, implement script to predict on new dataset - done

+- now we're saving metadata, update plot code cropping since we no longer need to infer length, also add evaluation to check identical/overlapping box

 - enumerate all valid configurations of bounding boxes, how to do it efficiently?